PeddintiRajshekhar/Multi-AI-Agent/README.md

 <img width="1659" alt="Screenshot 2025-06-06 at 11 08 12 AM" src="https://github.com/user-attachments/assets/a65a7b2f-7220-4642-9c75-11a258acf3ce" />

-Also, you can summarize, generate a blog from the youtube videos that you want to, without even having to watch the whole video, saving your time.
+Also, you can summarize, generate a blog from the youtube videos that you want to, without having to watch the whole video, saving time.